USENIX Association Bylaws

 Updated per April 2019 Amendments

 Table of Contents

-Conduct general meetings, discussion groups, forums, panels, lectures and other similar programs concerned with the development, exchange, and communication of research and technological information, and ideas pertaining to advanced computing systems and tools.
+Conduct general meetings, discussion groups, conferences, symposia, workshops. summits and other similar programs concerned with the development, exchange, and communication of research and technological information, and ideas pertaining to advanced computing systems and tools.

-Publish through its Newsletter and other publications the results of its members' investigations and other information relevant to the purposes of the Corporation.
+Publish through its publications the results of its members' investigations and other information relevant to the purposes of the Association.

 Establish and promote other activities consistent with its purpose for the benefit of its members.

 As used herein, the following terms shall have the meanings set forth below:

 2.1.2.
 Policies Document

 The USENIX Association Policies Document containing policies promulgated by the Board of Directors from time to time.